It sounds almost too easy, but the delicious truth is….it really works!

 Also check out the short video we made of the making and baking of the brioche.

 In a bowl, combine eggs, honey water, salt and melted butter and whisk, somewhat vigorously, for about 30 seconds.
 We do this with a Danish dough whisk.
 Add the instant yeast to the flour and sift it into the mixture.
 Again, with enthusiasm, whisk for 30 seconds until your dough looks smooth and homogeneous.
-Cover your bowl and let the dough rest for two hours at room temperature.
+Cover your bowl and let the dough rest for one hour at room temperature (two hours will also be fine).

 Take the dough out of the bowl and onto a floured work surface and do one or two stretch and folds (full fold ones, left over right, right over left, bottom over top, top over bottom; see our bread movies to observe this technique if you are not familiar with it).
 If your dough is very ‘elastic’ and cooperative, do a few, if it starts to resist you can just stop.

-Return the dough to the bowl, cover it with clingfilm and take it to the fridge where it will stay for 24 to 48 hours.
-I have made several versions using both dough that had rested 24 hours and dough that was allowed to rest for 48 hours and I can say the results are both fine, not that big of a difference.
+Return the dough to the bowl, cover and take it to the fridge where it will stay for 24 hours.
+I have made several versions using both dough that had rested 24 hours, and dough that was allowed to rest for 48 hours and I can say the results are both fine, not that big of a difference.
 So you can be a bit flexible when it comes to that.

 Some people leave it even longer.
 I have not tried that, but I cannot see it would get any better, maybe it would even dry out.
 I have read about people leaving it in the fridge up to 5 days.
 All I can say is that, with the fine results I got within the 24 to 48 hours range I saw no need to take it any further.